Edgar Philip Prindle Wadhams

 Edgar Philip Prindle Wadhams (May 17, 1817 – December 5, 1891) was an American prelate of the Roman Catholic Church.
-He served as the first bishop of the Diocese of Ogdensburg in Northern New York from 1872 until his death in 1891.
+He served as the first bishop of the Diocese of Ogdensburg in New York State from 1872 until his death in 1891.

 Biography

 Early life

 Edgar Wadhams was born on May 17, 1817, in Lewis, New York.
 He attended secondary school in Shoreham, Vermont, then went to Middlebury College in Middlebury, Vermont.
 While at Middlebury, Wadhams joined the Episcopal Church.
 Deciding to become an Episcopal minister, he entered the General Theological Seminary in New York City.
-In 1842, Wadhams was ordained a deacon and started preaching in Ticonderoga, New York and in Essex County, New York.
+In 1842, Wadhams was ordained a deacon and started preaching in Ticonderoga, New York, and in Essex County, New York.